Asa Buchanan: Storylines

 The patriarch of the Buchanan family, Asa is a self-made billionaire (having purchased his first oil well at age 22) and Chief Executive Officer of Buchanan Enterprises (casually called "B.E." by the family).
-Born on October 31, 1924, and raised in Texas, Buchanan moves the headquarters of his company to Llanview, Pennsylvania, in 1980 to stay close to his two headstrong, but troubled sons.
+Born on October 31, 1924, and raised in Texas, Buchanan moves the headquarters of his company to Llanview, Pennsylvania, in 1980 to stay close to his two headstrong, but troubled sons, Clint and Bo.
 Thought dead by her sons, Asa's first wife Olympia had actually been banished to Europe by Asa after having an affair with Yancy Ralston.
 Living in Paris as her twin sister Nicole Bonard, Olympia (Taina Elg) surreptitiously arrives in Llanview and attempts to shoot Asa as he marries Samantha Vernon (Julia Montgomery) but is snatched by Asa's nephew Rafe Garretson (Ken Meekler) before she can reveal herself.
 An escaped Olympia dons a costume and mask identical to Samantha's and reveals herself at the Buchanan Ball.
 Olympia later falls over a balcony at a lavish costume party, and, on her deathbed, she tells Bo that Asa was not his father.

 Desperate to know his real family, Bo visits his aunt Euphemia Ralston, who had a vendetta against Asa for helping to bankrupt her family after Olympia's affair with Yancy.
 Euphemia sends her nephew Drew to Llanview to help try to figure out a way to ruin Asa and get back some of the family money, but that is thwarted when Euphemia's daughter, Delila, shows up in Llanview and marries Asa while in love with Bo.
 Yancy's widow, Blanche, shows up and reveals that Yancy is sterile.
 Bo and Delilah order Euphemia, who knew all along about this, to leave town.
 Delilah divorces Asa and marries Bo, but that marriage ends quickly because of her lies.
 Drew Ralston marries Becky Lee Abbott after she becomes pregnant with Bo's baby, but after Drew is killed, Asa marries Becky so he can raise his grandson.
 That marriage ends after Becky Lee is believed to be dead.

 In 1986, Tina Lord (Andrea Evans) discovers that Asa has been leading a double life for years; on the tropical island of Malakeva, he is known as Jeb Stuart and has been "married" to a woman named Pamela (Christine Jones) for a decade.
 Tina tells Pamela that her "husband" is not a sea captain, as she believes, but actually a millionaire with a family in Llanview.
 Noting that Asa and Pamela's marriage is not legal, Tina convinces Pamela to pretend she is dying to manipulate Asa into marrying her for real.
 He does on January 20, 1986, and Pamela springs from her "deathbed" and confronts her husband.
 Arriving in Llanview to live as "Mrs. Asa Buchanan", Pamela is at first a thorn in his side.
 As Asa realizes he wants her to be his wife in every sense of the word, she demands a divorce — and half of his fortune.
 Their marriage ends in 1987.